Asian stocks and US futures rise as investors await election results - Local News 8

 Asian stocks and US futures are rising as investors await more results from the US election.

-Hong Kong’s Hang Seng Index rallied 2% in early trade Thursday, South Korea’s Kospi rose 1.5%, Japan’s Nikkei was up 1.2% and China’s Shanghai Composite rose 1%.
+Hong Kong’s Hang Seng Index rallied 2.75% Thursday, putting the index on track for its best day since July.
+South Korea’s Kospi rose 2.4%, also on pace for its best day in months.
+Japan’s Nikkei was up 1.7% and China’s Shanghai Composite rose 1.3%.

 Markets in Asia took their cue from Wall Street, where stocks rallied Wednesday.
 The Dow closed up 368 points, or 1.3%, higher.
 At its highest level, the index was up more than 800 points in Wednesday’s session.
 The S&P ended 2.2% higher.
 The Nasdaq closed 3.9% higher.